arsduo/elm-elixir-starter/README.md

 * There are a bunch of steps to customize the repo; the string replacement and file moving could probably be scripted.
 * Elixir compiles each time you execute a `docker-compose run` command,/elm even though the Dockerfile includes `mix compile`.
-* Circle CI runs on a different base image than Docker (for ease of setup).
+* Circle CI runs on a different, easier-to-set-up base image than Docker
 * It doesn't start up with any cute images or instructions.

 Overall, I'm not an expert on Elm, Elixir, or Docker, so there may well be better ways to accomplish some of what I've done -- if you see some, let me know!
-As mentioned above, feedback, issues, and pull requests are very welcome.
+Feedback, issues, and pull requests are very welcome.

 ## Thanks